ArbitrumFoundation/docs/README.md

 ## Writing content

-- Link to other pages with root relative URLs, for example `[the constitution](/dao-constitution#section-1-chain-ownership-)`.
+- Link to other pages with root relative URLs, for example `[the constitution](/dao-constitution#section-1-chain-ownership-)`, or with a relative path to the mdx file.
+- Link to a glossary term with `[term](/dao-glossary#term-id)`.
+Every glossary link shows the definition as a tooltip.
 - Set a stable heading anchor with `## Heading [#anchor-id]`.
 - Use `<Callout type="info" title="Title">` for notes and warnings.
 - Wrap math in double dollar signs, for example `$$x^2$$`.
 Single dollar signs are plain text so `$ARB` is never parsed as math.